kubernetes-csi/external-provisioner/README.md

 The `--node-deployment-base-delay` parameter determines the initial wait period.
 It also sets the jitter, so in practice the initial wait period will be in the range from zero to the base delay.
-After a collision, the delay increases exponentially.
 If the value is high, volumes with immediate binding get created more slowly.
 If it is low, then the risk of conflicts while setting the "selected node" annotation increases and the apiserver load will be higher.

 There is an exponential backoff per PVC which is used for unexpected problems.
 Normally, an owner for a PVC is chosen during the first